Non-Blackbody Disks Can Help Explain Inferred AGN Accretion Disk Sizes: Comparison to NGC 5548 Observations

 For objects where such SEDs conflict with observations, winds from the disk may reduce $\dot{M}$ at small radii and thus the luminosity from the inner disk, preventing the SED from peaking at too short a wavelength (\citealt{2012MNRAS.426..656S,2014MNRAS.438.3024L}; see also \citealt{proga05}).
-Alternatively, at small radii the disk may transition to a thick torus whose emission peaks in the far or extreme ultraviolet \citep[e.g.,][]{gd16}.
-As an illustrative limiting case of the above, in the right panel of Figure \ref{f_fnumJy} and the lower left panel of Figure \ref{f_sed} we show SEDs for models with $\log(\rho_{\rm atm}/\rho)=-5$ but from disk radii $r>80R_{\rm Sch}$ only ($r>1.5$ light-hours).
-Radii $r<80R_{\rm Sch}$ would still emit in the ultraviolet and optical in the above scenarios, but these SEDs show the relative fluxes of the inner and outer disks at those wavelengths.
-The ultraviolet and optical mean sizes $r(\lambda)$ are not significantly changed if the emission from $r<80R_{\rm Sch}$ is excluded.
+Alternatively, at small radii the disk may transition to a thick torus whose emission peaks in the far or extreme ultraviolet \citep[e.g., \S 2 of][]{gd16}.
+As a purely illustrative limiting case of the above, in the right panel of Figure \ref{f_fnumJy} and the lower left panel of Figure \ref{f_sed} we show SEDs for models with $\log(\rho_{\rm atm}/\rho)=-4$ but from disk radii $r>60R_{\rm Sch}$ only ($r>11$ light-hours).
+These SEDs show the relative fluxes of the inner and outer disks at those wavelengths.
+As shown in Figure \ref{f_timedashed} (left panel), our model's predicted mean relative disk reverberation time lags at $\lambda>1367$\,\AA\ (solid lines) are not greatly changed if the emission from $r<60R_{\rm Sch}$ is excluded (dashed lines).
+Absolute time lag predictions, in contrast, are strongly dependent on the UV emission properties of the inner disk.
+Figure \ref{f_timedashed} (right panel) shows that our model's predicted mean {\em absolute} disk reverberation time lags with emission from $r<60R_{\rm Sch}$ excluded (dashed lines) are closer to the AGN STORM observations of NGC 5548 than our model's predictions including the full disk (solid lines).
+Thus, models that suppress optical/UV emission disk from radii $r<60R_{\rm Sch}$ to better fit the constraints of observed AGN SEDs may be able to simultaneously match inferred relative and absolute disk sizes.